-Multiple injuries in high-speed train incident outside Philadelphia
+Dozens injured in high-speed train incident outside Philadelphia

-(CNN)Multiple people are injured after an incident involving two high-speed trains outside Philadelphia early Tuesday morning, Southeastern Pennsylvania Transportation Authority (SEPTA), spokeswoman Heather Redfern tells CNN.
+(CNN)Thirty-three people were injured when an incoming high-speed train struck an unoccupied train car inside an Upper Darby, PA, transit terminal early Tuesday morning, Upper Darby Mayor Thomas Micozzie.

+Four people, including the train's conductor, were rushed to area hospitals, Micozzie told local media at a news conference near the crash site.

-The accident occurred at approximately 12:15 a.m.
-ET at the 69th Street Terminal in Upper Darby, PA, according to Redfern.
-Two of SEPTA's Norristown high-speed trains were involved.
-The extent and severity of the injuries is unknown at this time, and the accident is currently under investigation, Redfern says.
+The incident occurred at approximately 12:15 a.m.
+ET at the 69th Street Terminal and is currently under investigation, according to Southeastern Pennsylvania Transportation Authority (SEPTA) spokeswoman Heather Redfern.

+Video from CNN affiliate KYW showed police, fire and EMS services at the scene as onlookers gathered.

 The Norristown High Speed Line runs between the 69th Street Terminal and Norristown.